Computing in a Faulty Congested Clique: Introduction

 Our contribution is a method for computing in the \fclique model that yields the following.
 First, a simplified usage of it gives that any task that has $O(n\log{n})$ bits of input per node can be solved in $\tilde{O}(n)$ rounds in the \fclique model, for constant $c$ (our results hold for larger values of $c$ as well, with the actual dependence on $c$ being polynomial in $c$).
 This nearly matches the upper bound of linear round complexity of computing such tasks in the non-faulty \clique model, and is similarly obtained by learning all the inputs.

 Second, our main result improves upon this greatly for computing certain functions $f$: To this end, we identify two particular parameters which, informally, capture the locality of communication and the locality of computation that a certain computation requires, and show that our result obtains a super-fast computation of functions for which these parameters are not large (see Section \ref{sec:preliminaries} for formal definitions).
 For such functions, the complexity overhead of our approach can be as low as $\tilde{O}(1)$ for a constant $c$.
-An example for such a function is computing the semi-ring product of two matrices, whose complexity in the \clique model is $O(n^{1/3})$ due to \cite{Censor-HillelKK19}, for which our approach implies a $\tilde{O}(n^{1/3})$-round \fclique algorithm.
+This insight is what allows us to compute the semi-ring product of two matrices, whose complexity in the \clique model is $O(n^{1/3})$ due to \cite{Censor-HillelKK19}, in $\tilde{O}(n^{1/3})$-rounds in the \fclique model.

-~\\\textbf{A remark on quiet rounds.} Since our approach will encode the input data at the very start of the algorithm during the quiet rounds, we mention that it seems tempting to simply define the model as one in which the inputs are given in an encoded manner to the nodes to begin with.
-This also seems aligned with our requirement from the outputs.
-However, it turns out that the manner in which the inputs are encoded affects the overall complexity (see end of Subsection \ref{subsec:contribution}), thus it becomes necessary to carefully describe (and measure the complexity thereof) the initial quiet rounds.